TripleDots/Logos/README.md

 As a lot of Eela Audio got sold off, a lot has been lost regarding software and documentation.
 Firmware used to be send out to you.
 There was never a public download page for firmware and software.

+Manual A is the standard operation manual.
+I am still ooking for Manual B, which has more deeper hardware diagnostic inside of it.

 Using Windows 95:
 Oracle VM with 95/98 - able to download and upload config, but not successful to firmware upgrade to Main V1.41 from V1.28 Create an ISO from the files inside the ZIP and mount it as CD inside windows 95/98.
 Install software.